yycTom/Employee-Management-System/README.md

 ## This is a project about a Employee Management System.
 I use Spring boot + React to complete this project.

+### I recommend use Intellj to do Spring boot part and VS code to do React part.

 ## Here are some functions:

 ### 1. Employee List